Throughout my life as a professional artist, I have been dedicated to providing my art collectors

 Every archival gicle'e print offered on this website and in my bricks & mortar art gallery

 in coastal Delaware has been personally inspected by me and meets

 What is a Giclée?

-When conservation framed under glass with acid-free materials (or mounted on canvas stretcher-bars), and kept out of direct sunlight these peerless fine-art reproductions will maintain their vibrancy for generations.
+When conservation framed under glass with acid-free materials or mounted on canvas stretcher bars and kept out of direct sunlight these peerless fine-art reproductions maintain their vibrancy up to 200 years.